XDMIQ-UAT/zip-mykeys-api/routes/README.md

 This directory contains modular route handlers for the MyKeys API.
 Routes are automatically loaded and registered when the server starts.

+## 🔒 Security: Routes are PRIVATE by Default

+**All routes require authentication by default.** The route loader automatically applies authentication middleware to all routes unless explicitly marked as public.

+To create a public route (no authentication), set `public: true` in your route module exports.

 ## Creating a New Route Module

 ### Option 1: Function Export (Simplest)